UlisesFreitas/ULI78/README.md

 ## Stable Builds
 You can download compiled versions for the major operating systems directly from our [Releases](https://github.com/uli78/ULI78/releases) page.

-# Pro Version
-To help support ULI78 development, we have a [PRO Version](https://uli78.itch.io/uli78).

-This version has a few additional features and binaries can only be downloaded on our itch.io page.

-For users who can't afford the program can easily build the pro version from the source code using `cmake .. -DBUILD_PRO=On` command.

 ## Pro Features
 - Save/load cartridges in text format, and create your game in any editor you want, also useful for version control systems.
 - Even more memory banks: instead of having only 1 memory bank you have 8.